 The probabilistic analysis uses Monte Carlo simulations of cost and schedule outcomes based on the job uncertainty ranges and risk likelihoods and impacts.
-The results are used to set cost and schedule contingencies that provide a high level of confidence (e.g. 90% confidence) in successfully completing the project.
+The contingencies are set at a high percentile level (e.g., 90%) to provide a high level of confidence in successfully completing the project.